|a. Under 12||FOC|

 Newborough Cemetery regulations

-- The Cemetery will be open for internments between 9am and sunset on all weekdays with the exception of bank holidays.
+- The Cemetery will be open for interments between 9am and sunset on all weekdays with the exception of bank holidays.

 - All fees and charges are to be paid in full to the clerk in advance.
 Fees and charges for matters relating to the Cemetery are decided by the Parish Council and reviewed annually.
 A current list of these charges is available from the Parish Clerk.

-- Notice of internment of at least 48 hours is to be given to the Clerk of the Parish Council with the required registration form and Registrars certificate (exclusive of Saturday and Sunday).
+- Notice of interment of at least 48 hours is to be given to the Clerk of the Parish Council with the required registration form and Registrars certificate (exclusive of Saturday and Sunday).